Tuesday, November 30

 4. Bees can fly about 20 (MPH) miles per hour.

-7. Bees are very important to humans because they pollinate our food crops.
+7. Bees are essential to humans because they pollinate our food crops.
 Pollination is where bees or other insects move pollen from one plant to another.
-The pollen fertilizes the plant and the plant is able to produce vegetables, fruits, and seeds because of the pollination.
+The pollen fertilizes the plant, which can produce vegetables, fruits, and seeds because of pollination.
 Give a big thanks to the Honey Bees and other insects that move pollen from one plant to another.

 Can you share a Honey Bee fact with us?